Leaping Bunny FAQs

 Do all Leaping Bunny certified companies display the logo on their products?

 We encourage all certified companies to use the Leaping Bunny logo on their packaging to make it easier for shoppers to identify cruelty free products.
-Some companies may choose not to display it, however if they are listed on our website then all of their eligible products are certified even if they do not display the logo.
+Some companies may choose not to display it, sometimes it may not be practical to fit on packaging, and sometimes they might be printing the logo when existing packaging has run out.
+However, if they are listed on our website then all of their eligible products are certified, even if they do not display the logo.

 I have seen ‘not tested on animals’ or 'against animal testing' labels on products, how can I be sure that they really are cruelty free?